dylanpoyser/dylanpoyser/README.md

 ### Hi there 👋

+My name is Dylan Poyser and I'm an actor/musician turned full stack software engineer!

+🔭 I'm currently working on a few music-related app ideas, including one to aid in songwriting.

+😄 My pronouns are He/His!

+⚡ Fun fact: I have a deep and abiding love for languages and cultures, and my goal is to learn basic greetings in every language I can!

 <!--
 **dylanpoyser/dylanpoyser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.